ainazeaze/knowledge-bot/README.md

 ### MCP (Claude Code)

+Can be used directly as an agent tool inside Claude Code.
 Register the MCP server once:

 ```bash
 claude mcp add brainbot /path/to/knowledge-bot/.venv/bin/python /path/to/knowledge-bot/interfaces/mcp_server.py